grandma-collaboration/grandma-cookbook/doc2/FA_Responsibility_10.md

    - Confirm that telescope teams have received the alert and are observing.
    - Communicate with telescope teams via the GRANDMA Slack channel #observations.
    - Consider the observability conditions (e.g., weather, source visibility) when coordinating observations.
 Come back and check in with telescopes who may have reported bad conditions before.
-   - Report to SkyPortal and the next FA on shift regarding telescope readiness and observations.
+   - Report in SkyPortal comments and to the next FA on shift regarding telescope readiness and observations.

 2. **Contact Rules**:
    - Contact telescope teams at least two hours before their local night time for those telescopes that were experiencing daytime at time of alert.